 The External Examiner is involved in the quality assurance processes for a programme throughout the annual cycle, usually for a three- or four-year term of office.
 During the academic year the External Examiner is sent the draft of the Examination papers to review.
-They are asked to review the examination questions to confirm that they match the learning outcomes of the module and are appropriate for the level (i.e year) of study.
-They can give feedback and suggest rewording of the questions to ensure a progression of learning standards throughout the programme.
-The examiner is also an independent view on the questions and can perhaps see where a question could be interpreted several ways and may suggest rewording to ensure clarity.
+They are asked to review the examination questions to confirm that they match the learning outcomes of the module and are appropriate for the level (i.e. year) of study.
+They give feedback and suggest rewording of the questions used in assessments to ensure a progression of learning standards throughout the programme.
+The examiner also has an independent view on the questions and can perhaps see where a question could be interpreted several ways and may suggest rewording to ensure clarity.

-Please note - At least one external examiner for the programme(s) must be actively involved in the delivery of an IBMS accredited degree programme elsewhere in the UK.
-They would ideally be involved in the delivery of a post-graduate taught degree.
+Please note - At least one external examiner for the programme(s) must be actively involved in the delivery of an IBMS accredited degree programme elsewhere in the UK (or other country for international provision).
+They would ideally be involved in the delivery of a postgraduate taught degree.
 This is required so that the external examiner is able to ensure:-

-- that the standards set for the University's awards and a programme's constituent courses are appropriate by reference to the QAA Subject Benchmark Statement the National Qualifications Frameworks, the relevant Programme Specification and, where appropriate, the requirements of relevant Professional and Statutory Bodies; - that the standards of student performance in a programme and its constituent courses are appropriate and comparable with those of other IBMS accredited MSc programmes;

-• that the processes for assessment, examination and the determination of awards are sound and have been conducted fairly in accordance with university regulations.
+- that the standards set for the University's awards and a programme's constituent courses are appropriate by reference to the QAA Subject Benchmark Statement (as appropriate) the National Qualifications Frameworks, the relevant Programme Specification and, where appropriate, the requirements of relevant Professional and Statutory Bodies; - That the level of the module content and assessment types are appropriate for a postgraduate programme and show the development of higher level skills as the students progress; - that the standards of student performance in a programme and its constituent courses are appropriate and comparable with those of other IBMS accredited MSc programmes; - that the processes for assessment, examination and the determination of awards are sound and have been conducted fairly in accordance with university regulations.

-External examiner reports for all MSc Biomedical Science programmes and modules must be included as supplementary documentation for each year of the previous IBMS accreditation period.
+External examiner reports for the most similar programme(s) being delivered must be included as supplementary documentation for the previous three years.
 The main themes identified following analysis and evaluation of each external examiner report should be discussed.
 Responses to the external examiners that include action plans to address any areas of concern should be provided, along with areas of good practice that have been highlighted.